Freestyle boats come in for a lot of jesting from those who are uncomfortable with trying one. Are the derogatory comments deserved?

-On each and every kayaking course I have ever attended, without exception those four reasons will be mentioned prominently in every single pre-paddle briefing and course participants objectives and desires.
-The course then proceeds, and the student learns stuff about strategies for running rapids, how to spot lines etc. All very important things.
+On each and every kayaking course I have ever attended, without exception those four reasons will be mentioned prominently in every single pre-paddle briefing in course participants objectives and desires.
+The course then proceeds, and the student learns lots of stuff about strategies for running rapids, how to spot lines etc. All very important things.
 But fundamentally what is often missed is the “why” of their objectives.
 In other words, why they have those hangups in the first place.

-Much of the time such people will look at a rapid and this is what is really going through their heads.
+Much of the time such people will look at a rapid, and this is what is really going through their heads.

 - If I go over, my roll might fail and I will swim.

-- That stopper will slow me down, and I’ll get stuck in it and then swim.
+- That stopper will slow me down, and I’ll get stuck in it, and then swim.

 - I don’t want to swim down that rapid.

 Hmmm, a bit of a running theme going on there!
 Why are they worried about those things?
-It is because the fundamental aspects of kayaking that allow them to take control of such situations, such as stroke timing, balance, and wave/stopper skills are not there.
+It is because the fundamental aspects of kayaking that allow them to take control of such situations, such as stroke timing, balance, rolling ability in moving water, and wave/stopper skills are not there.
 Or at the very least the paddler doesn’t have the confidence in their ability to carry them out.
 The latter in particular because maybe, just like I used to do, they avoided putting themselves in those situations to practice, even if it was safe to do so.